tomjoht/tomjoht.github.io/_posts/2023/2/2023-02-24-build-your-own-standing-desk.md

 ## Step 2: Cut out the balance board

 Using a pencil, trace the shape of the balance board you plan to cut out.
+Then use your jigsaw to cut it.

 As for the shape, you can find some templates [here](https://www.instructables.com/Rail-to-Rail-Balance-Board/).
-(I'd recommend a shape similar to the Velo one on that site.)I patterned mine after the [Revbalance Swell board](https://revbalance.com/balance-boards/swell/).
+(I'd recommend a shape similar to the Velo one on that site.)
+I patterned mine after the [Revbalance Swell board](https://revbalance.com/balance-boards/swell/).
 This is approximately 15 inches wide (at the center) and 35 inches long.
 Round the corners as desired.

 Here's the top of my balance board: